 Waterloo CSD reported data for four GPRA Measures and showed improvement in three measures.
 Measure 2 was not applicable because it addressed secondary students and the Program only served elementary students.
 A sustainability plan is in place that included reliance on partnership support.

-"It's great our students have the opportunity to be transported to the BGC after school each day!
-We see it filling a need of keeping them safe after school and allows them time to continue their learning and social skills development."
+"We see it filling a need of keeping them safe after school and allows them time to continue their learning and social skills development."
 (Waterloo CSD Principal).